 7z is an archiving format for compressing files and folders with a high compression ratio.
 It is based on Open Source architecture which makes it possible to use any compression and encryption algorithms.
 The format is now supported by a number of software applications such as 7-ZIP which is publicly available for download and usage to manipulate .7z files.
 Files with .7z extension have mime-type application/x-7z-compressed.

-Supported Compression Methods
+Supported Compression Methods in 7z

 7z can support any compression methods due to its open architecture.
 Below is a list of compression methods currently available and supported by 7z.